I Was Addicted To Opioids. Here’s What I Need You To Know

 I need you to know that the first time I went into withdrawal, I had no idea what was happening.

 There’s no instruction manual for chasing a high.
-Even the orange pill bottle with the child-safe cap, (take with food and don’t operate heavy machinery) … that’s all long gone by the time you’re looking to take the edge off at 11pm in a large house on a hill with a bunch of people you don’t know, in skin that never felt quite right.
+Even the ones on the orange pill bottle with the child-safe cap—take with food, don’t operate heavy machinery, etc.—that’s all long gone by the time you’re looking to take the edge off at 11pm in a large house on a hill with a bunch of people you don’t know, in skin that never felt quite right.

 I need you to know that the bottom line is: you don’t start popping pills because you feel good.

-Mentally or physically, prescribed or off the streets, you’re medicating something.
+Mentally or physically, prescribed or off the streets, when you take opioids the way I used to, you’re medicating something.
 I was medicating something.
-I need you to know that everyone in recovery—every damn person I meet—speaks about feeling uncomfortable in their own skin.
+I need you to know that everyone in recovery—every damn person I meet—talks about feeling uncomfortable in their own skin.
 Itchy in their own head, living with voices like chattering teeth that never stop.

-And that dopamine drowsiness, that warm, milky, safety net of pills … I need you to know it welcomes us into a world we’ve always felt on the outside of.
+And that dopamine drowsiness, that warm, milky, safety net of pills … I understand the way it seems to welcome us into a world we’d always felt on the outside of.
 Finally, our brains say, you’re home.

-And then, I need you to know, we come down.
+And then, I need you to know, we can’t stay there.
+We come down.
 We (very literally, but also very metaphorically) withdraw.

 I need you to know that drugs work until they don’t.

 We wouldn’t love them as much as we do if they didn’t work at all.
 This is part of the disorientation surrounding addiction, and why we stay addicted for so long.
 We’re chasing a solution that was, after all, a solution at one point.
-At least that first time, or maybe the second.
-For many of us, in chronic pain or struggling with trauma or depression or anxiety, that escape was our first glimpse at relaxation or a life worth living.
+At least that first time … or maybe the second.
+For many of us in chronic pain or struggling with trauma, depression, or anxiety, that escape was our first glimpse at relaxation or a life worth living.

-I need you to know that no matter how good that first time was, a maintenance opioid addiction is a miserable and boring routine made of a deep, aching physical withdrawal constantly bearing down on us, a high-speed chase taking place in your body and your mind.
+I need you to know that no matter how good that first time was, an ongoing opioid addiction is a miserable and boring routine made of a deep, aching physical withdrawal constantly bearing down on us, a high-speed chase taking place in your body and your mind.

 I need you to know that everything about addiction is confusing.